Emergency room (ER) in Draper, Utah

 The most effective and potentially life-saving time to treat heart attacks is during the critical early stages.
 That’s why our cardiac care teams aim to significantly shorten the time it takes to accurately diagnose and treat every patient who has chest pain or other heart attack symptoms.

 To better meet that goal, we enhanced our cardiac care processes to meet or exceed stringent national standards and demonstrated a higher level of expertise when caring for patients with heart disease.
-As a result of that collaborative effort, Lone Peak Hospital is an accredited Chest Pain Center, through the American College of Cardiology Accreditation Services.

 Pre-hospital readings for heart attack patients